learningequality/kolibri/docs/user/manage_users.rst

   * View content and have their progress tracked
   * View *Coach Reports* to track progress of other users and usage stats for individual exercises
   * Create/Edit/Delete *Classes* and *Groups* and enroll users in them
-  * Create/Edit/Delete *Exams* and asign them to users
+  * Create/Edit/Delete *Exams* and assign them to users
 * **Facility Admins** can:

   * View content and have their progress tracked